raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 Your code should complete within 10 minutes.

 When it has finished, check how well your program performed by looking at the following items;

-[] Did yoru program create a file of the data you wanted to capture in your project folder?
+[ ] Did your program create a file of the data you wanted to capture in your project folder?
-[] Where any other output files created by your project?
+[ ] Where any other output files created by your project?
-[] Did your saved files exceed the 250MB limit, or include file types that are not allowed in the rules?
+[ ] Did your saved files exceed the 250MB limit, or include file types that are not allowed in the rules?
-[] Check your logs for any errors.
+[ ] Check your logs for any errors.

 If you are using the online version of Astro Pi Replay, you may download a zip file of the output of your program.